 There are some extra challenges with going to school, especially around picking up bugs from other children and from the environment, but with everyone working as a team, children with CF can thrive at school.

-We’ve worked with parents and schools to develop a resource for New Zealand primary schools and teachers to give you a better understanding of what CF is, how it impacts on the child and their family and what teachers can do to help the child succeed at school.Read our guide to CF for primary schools and teachers
+We’ve worked with parents and schools to develop a resource for New Zealand primary schools and teachers to give you a better understanding of what CF is, how it impacts on the child and their family and what teachers can do to help the child succeed at school.Starting School: A guide to cystic fibrosis for primary schools and teachers

 Starting school is a big milestone in every child’s life, and as a parent of a child with CF, it usually comes with a few more challenges and worries.